Adorama

 Adorama Camera, Inc is an American camera, electronics, and film equipment retailer launched in 1974.
 Apart from their online shopping websites (Adorama, Sunny Sports, Scuba.com, PRINTIQUE) They have a large store in Chelsea on the first floor of the building., which is located at 42 West, 18th Street, New York City, New York.

 Overview and History

 Adorama was founded in 1974 by Mendel Mendlowits, a Holocaust survivor.
 The company began as a retail store for cameras and photographic equipment.
-In 1988, it relocated to its current location on 18th Street in Manhattan and established the Adorama Rental Company (ARC).
+In 1988, it relocated to its current location on 18th Street in Manhattan where it had opened the Adorama Rental Company (ARC) in 1982.
 In 1997, Adorama registered adorama.com, for its e-commerce website, and introduced a photo printing service called AdoramaPix, which was rebranded as Printique in 2019.

 The company has expanded its operations over time, including the establishment of a photo lab, equipment rental services, and educational workshops through the Adorama Learning Center.
 In 2005, it opened a warehouse in New Jersey to increase inventory capacity.
 ARC later expanded with a Brooklyn location in 2017, and that same year the company introduced Adorama Business Solutions.

 As of 2021, the company also operates warehouses in Chattanooga, Tennessee, and Salt Lake City, Utah.